 Project & Play Based

-Exciting and immersive learning experiences that develop a foundation for future success.
+Immersive learning experiences that foster a joyful childhood, encourage relationship-building, and develop a foundation for future success.

 A Proven Approach for School Readiness

 What parents and teachers have to say about Bright Horizons graduates

 of parents report their child entered elementary school prepared and ready to meet the demands of their new school.